tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Replaced.

-Specific comments:

-2.2: The discussion of the open world and the type Element was confusing.
-I thought an open world would mean that you don't assume that documents only have heading, p, and image tags but also allow them to have other tags.
-But your Element type doesn't illustrate that.
-The choice of representing the "disjoint union" of these tags as a bunch of optional fields is also worth discussing.
-Another choice, for example, would be to have a class for each of them, and make all of those classes be subclasses of a top Element class.
+> 2.2: The discussion of the open world and the type Element was confusing.
+> I thought an open world would mean that you don't assume that documents only have
+> heading, p, and image tags but also allow them to have other tags.

+This was not clear - `Element` can represent other tags.
+Added a brief note to clarify this.

+> The choice of representing the "disjoint union" (...)
+Another choice, for
+> example, would be to have a class for each of them, and make all of those
+> classes be subclasses of a top Element class.

+Added a note that this might be preferred in OO languages (Although the nice '.' discoverability would be lost.)

-2.3: It would be useful to show the shape you would infer for the example here.
+> 2.3: It would be useful to show the shape you would infer for the example here.

-Fig 1: In the bottom right should float be "float?" ?
+Added

 Def 1: This looks like a pretty standard subtyping relationship -- what is particularly interesting?